HarCass/hope-test/Answers.md

 5. What is the difference between props and state?

-    State is an internal variable of a component and props are variables passed down from higher level components.
+    State is an internal variable of a component and can be changed via hooks and props are variables passed down from parent components and should not be changed.

 6. What is the role of Redux in a React.js application?